Children in blended families and stepfamilies: how they feel

 Children in all families have various and changing feelings about their family relationships.
 These feelings can be more intense in blended families and stepfamilies.

-Your child might feel excited to be part of a family with two adults again.
-He might be looking forward to having new brothers and sisters.
+If this is the first time you or your child’s other parent have formed another family, your child might feel excited to be part of a family with 2 adults again.
+They might be looking forward to having new brothers and sisters.

-- how to behave in the new blended family – for example, what to call your partner, who to listen to and whose rules to follow
+- behave in the new blended family – for example, what to call your new partner, who to listen to and whose rules to follow

-- how her life has been changing – she might not want any more change.
+- handle the changes in their life – for example, they might not want any more change.

 Sadness, anger or jealousy

-It’s normal for your child to have negative feelings about the blended family.
+Your child might have uncomfortable feelings about the blended family.
 For example, your child might:

-- feel sad, angry or jealous that he has to share you with his new step-parent
+- feel sad, angry or jealous that they have to share you with your new partner

 - blame you for being the one who broke up the original family

-- feel less important now that you have a partner
+- feel less important now that you have a new partner

-- reject your partner because your partner is a reminder that his parents will never get back together again.
+- reject your new partner because your partner is a reminder that your child’s parents will never get back together again.

-– Lily, 54, in a blended family with two children
+– Lily, 54, in a blended family with 2 children

-Helping your child handle feelings about the blended family
+Helping children handle feelings about blended families and stepfamilies

-It’s OK to not know exactly what to do if your child has uncertain or negative feelings about your new situation.
-The most important thing is for your child to know that all her feelings are OK and that you’ll be there for her and love her, no matter what.
+It’s OK not to know exactly what to do if your child has uncertain or uncomfortable feelings about your new situation.
+The most important thing is for your child to know that all their feelings are OK and that you’ll be there for them and love them, no matter what.

-Here are some strategies that can help you and your child handle feelings and start adjusting to life in a blended family.
+Here are some ideas that can help you and your child handle feelings and start adjusting to life in a blended family or stepfamily.